maxbrzr/sampling/README.md

 A new type of latent variable model using diffusion / flow sampling as encoder to generate the latent distribution p(z|x).
 This allows for much more flexible posterios, than restricting to Gaussians.

 Vanilla refers to toy setup on toy tasks.
-The Meta* parts apply this concept to a Bayesian meta-learning settings.
+The Meta* parts apply this concept to a Bayesian meta-learning setting.

 ### Relevant Papers